open-metadata/OpenMetadata/docs/openmetadata/connectors/mysql.md

 #### service\_name

 OpenMetadata uniquely identifies services by their `service_name`.
-Edit the value  for `source.config.service_name` with a name that distinguishes your this deployment from other services, including other MySQL services that you might be ingesting metadata from.
+Edit the value for `source.config.service_name` with a name that distinguishes this deployment from other services, including other MySQL services that you might be ingesting metadata from.

 ```json
 "service_name": "local_mysql"